hekar/blog/source/_posts/2019-08-30-how-I-stopped-hopping.md

 ### Rolling Release

 There are multiple reasons for distribution hopping, but I say that one of the main reasons is that users want to be running the latest packages available.
-This may not say this directly, but it becomes apparent when you notice that they're switching between entirely different distributions and talking about Gnome vs KDE.
+This may not say this directly, but it becomes apparent when you notice that they're switching between entirely different distributions.

 Never the less, one day while watching YouTube videos on Linux kernel development, I came across OpenSUSE Tumbleweed.
 Similar to Arch, OpenSUSE Tumbleweed is a rolling release distribution, but is upgraded less aggressively.
-Tumbleweed uses a lot of automated testing to ensure breaking updates are less common than other rolling release distributions.
+Tumbleweed uses automated test suites to ensure breaking updates are less common than other rolling release distributions.
 Since switching, I have had no inclination towards installing different distributions.
 Having formatted in December 2017 to move from Btrfs to Ext4, I have not needed to reinstall since.

 ### Distributions are not special